-A great granddaughter of immigrants from Eastern Europe who settled in New York City, Jen Berkley, a life-long progressive Democrat, knows the people of Brooklyn's City Council District 40 are all yearning for a strong leader who will:
+A great granddaughter of immigrants from Eastern Europe who settled in New York City, Jen Berkley, a life-long progressive Democrat, knows the people of Brooklyn's City Council District 40 are all yearning for a strong leader who will deliver RESULTS and:

 - stand up for our community;